Data-Prompt Co-Evolution: Growing Test Sets to Refine LLM Behavior: Related Work

 \subsection{Human-Centered Prompt and Policy Design}

-Recent HCI research on LLMs and prompt engineering has framed prompts as design artifacts that encode requirements and governance choices.
+Recent HCI research on LLMs and prompt engineering has framed prompts as design artifacts that encode requirements and governance choices rather than mere strings to be optimized.
 For example, ConstitutionMaker~\cite{petridis2024constitutionmaker} demonstrates how user critiques can be transformed into enforceable principles, while ROPE~\cite{ma2025should} highlights the role of prompts as requirement specifications.
-Policy Maps~\cite{lam2024policy} treats policy design as a cartographic practice, providing interactive maps that help practitioners navigate and demarcate regions of acceptable and unacceptable LLM behaviors.
+Policy Maps~\cite{lam2025policy} uses interactive visualizations over a two-dimensional projection space to support the authoring of if-then policy rules over high-level concepts.
 PromptHive~\cite{reza2025prompthive} illustrates how domain experts can co-create prompts.
 Together, these projects emphasize that prompts are sites where human values and policies are concretized.

 Complementing these policy-oriented perspectives, other work has built interactive systems to help practitioners explore, compare, and refine prompts.
 PromptIDE~\cite{strobelt2022interactive} provides visual analytics support for prompt iteration, EvalLM~\cite{kim2024evallm} introduces workflows for comparing different prompt versions through structured evaluation, and ChainForge~\cite{arawjo2024chainforge} enables rapid experimentation with LLM prompt chains.
 In addition, researchers have explored alternative familiar form factors, spreadsheets, for supporting prompt iteration in the context of data labeling and classification~\cite{he2025prompting, qian2025llm}.